-A few years later, the opportunity to pursue this dream presented itself.
+A few years later, in November of 2015, the opportunity to pursue this dream presented itself.

-I'm a mother, wife, hiker, camper, kayaker, gardener, cook, artist.
+I'm a mother, wife, hiker, camper, kayaker, gardener, cook, artist and woodworker.
 I love books, potato chips, bacon, zombies and animals.
-I'm becoming a business owner, sales person, marketer, responsive web designer, book keeper and social network professional.
+I'm a business owner, sales person, marketer, responsive web designer, book keeper and social network professional.
 I am learning, growing, stumbling and succeeding.
 I'm amazing!